serj-kzv/mozlz4-edit/README.md

 [dustjs](https://github.com/linkedin/dustjs),
 [multi.js](https://github.com/fabianlindfors/multi.js)
 and [CodeMirror](https://github.com/codemirror/CodeMirror) libraries.
-They are inside the source code and no need to advance installing.
+They are inside the source code and no need to advance installation.
 Their licenses inside a ```LICENSES``` source code directory.

 ##### TODO